 However, experienced runners can use the long run as an opportunity to add in some faster pace work.

-Doing a long run with some high-intensity speed work can help break up the monotony of running and to help get used to running at your goal marathon pace when your legs are tired.
+Doing a long run with some high-intensity speed work can help break up the monotony of running and to help you get used to running at your goal marathon pace when your legs are tired.

 However, the long run is inherently very taxing for the body, even when you run at an easy pace.